-- 97. WFP's work is embedded in partnerships with development partners, international financial institutions and national and regional counterparts.
-WFP will aim to forge additional partnerships with civil society and the private sector and will build on its productive relationship with the Government to increase the scope of its current partnerships so as to better integrate cross-cutting sectors, including gender, and find synergies beyond the traditional approaches in order to generate greater impact. - 98.
-WFP will continue to work closely with the Ministry of International Cooperation, as the national coordinator for the partnership between the United Nations, and the Government of Egypt, and as co-chair of the UNSDCF joint steering committee, collaborating in particular on ensuring the integration of national needs and priorities and resource mobilization. - 99.
-WFP will build on existing partnerships with civil society and the private sector, develop new ones and build on its productive relationship with the Government to continue to integrate cross-cutting issues, including gender, and find synergies beyond traditional approaches to generate greater impact. - 98.100.
-WFP will seek new partnerships with academic institutions, NGOs and community associations with a view to improving data generation and analysis the cornerstone of its advocacy efforts aimed at improving nutrition-sensitive social protection and food systems. - 99,101.
+- 99. WFP's work is embedded in partnerships with development partners, international financial institutions and national and regional counterparts.
+WFP will aim to forge additional partnerships with civil society and the private sector and will build on its productive relationship with the Government to increase the scope of its current partnerships so as to better integrate cross-cutting sectors, including gender, and find synergies beyond the traditional approaches in order to generate greater impact. - 100.
+WFP will seek new partnerships with academic institutions, NGOs and community associations with a view to improving data generation and analysis the cornerstone of its advocacy efforts aimed at improving nutrition-sensitive social protection and food systems. - 101.
 WFP will seek to collaborate more meaningfully with other United Nations entities and the private sector, particularly in areas related to agro-industry, the employment of women and young people, food fortification and food value chains, with a view to promoting climate change adaptation and mitigation.
 To enable the strategic shift towards transformational change in the management of back-office and common services, WFP will enhance existing partnerships for the implementation of United Nations development system reform.